 Safety concerns should be immediately reported to a supervisor and should be immediately responded to if a resident is in danger.
 Be sure to notify the administration of your concerns and get in touch with the ombudsman or the Department of Health if safety concerns remain unaddressed.

 Talk with staff about other concerns, such as eating habits, schedules and personality conflicts.
 If your family member is at risk from another resident, insist that the situation be immediately rectified with supervision or room changes.
 Feeding tubes may only be used with consent.
 Ask for information about alternatives and the effectiveness of feeding tubes.
+In addition, there might not be the sufficient step lift technology to enable residents to have the freedom they deserve.
+A friend told me that they like this step lift in their nursing home.

 How to Report Problems